r7kamura/tiny-segmenter/README.md

 # tiny-segmenter
+A compact word-devider,
-This is a port of http://chasen.org/~taku/software/TinySegmenter/ for bower use.
+imported from [TinySegmenter](http://chasen.org/~taku/software/TinySegmenter/) for bower use.